AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_reset.md

 For reading a transient note created in a yet-to-be-processed nested execution:

-- The index provided as a hint will be the length of the new note hashes array, indicating the transient note hasn't been added yet.
+- The index provided as a hint will be the length of the note hash contexts array, indicating the transient note hasn't been added yet.
 - The read request must be propagated to the public inputs.

 > Given that a reset circuit can execute between two inner circuits, there's a possibility that a transient note is created in a nested execution and hasn't been added to the public inputs.
 In such cases, the read request cannot be verified in the current reset circuit and must be processed in another reset circuit after the transient note has been included in the public input.